night-fury-rider/numerologist/README.md

 4. Click on `Create new release` which is on the right top.
 It would open `Create production release`.
 5. Upload the build file and follow the instructions.
    <br/><br/>

+# Disclaimer
+I don't believe in numerology.
+I have created this app for people who believe in Numerology